 There was no response, at first.
 The echoes of my cry pained my heart, pierced my soul, until fading finally to that silence which borders loneliness – that profound loneliness whose silence is broken only by hearing your own voice speak into the darkness, “Is anyone here?
 Does anyone care?”

-As the silence, the darkness, overwhelmed me, I heard His voice, but not with my ears.
-I heard Him speak directly into my soul, “I do not blame you.
+As the silence, the darkness, overwhelmed me, I heard the voice of the Other, but not with my ears.
+I heard words spoken directly into my soul, “I do not blame you.
 You are my beloved.
 I created you out of joy.”

 A warming sense of peace came upon me.
 I realized somewhere deep inside that I no longer had any need for my makeshift shields.
 I inquired, “Can you remove them?”